Cybersexuality: 1980s and 1990s

-2000 - present
+21st century

-While in the 90's cybersexuality as a term focused on text based virtual sexual interactions and their implications for identity and power dynamics, the new millennia brought high speed internet which enabled interactions through online virtual worlds and video chat with webcams.
-Early online social networks expanded interactions with users being able to generate complete online profiles that could widely differentiate from their offline identity, further expanding the possibilities in which internet users could express independent or unique cybersexuality.
-Wikisexuality is an example of it.
+While in the 1990s, discussions of cybersexuality focused on text-based virtual sexual interactions and their implications for identity and power dynamics, they changed when the new millennia brought high speed internet, which enabled interactions through online virtual worlds and video chat with webcams.
+Early online social networks expanded interactions, allowing users to generate complete online profiles that could widely differ from their offline identity, further expanding the possibilities in which internet users could express independent or unique cybersexuality.
+Wikisexuality is an example.

-Online users were introduced to new ways to explore their cybersexuality with advancements in technology brought online virtual reality, allowing participants to use avatars to express themselves and participate in virtual sexual activities using completely fabricated identities.
-As the online word grows and people explore cybersexuality, real world consequences begin to manifest from the virtual world actions.
-In 2024, it was reported that in Britain police were investigating the first case of virtual rape where a girl's virtual avatar was attacked by a group of other virtual avatars, rendering her with psychological trauma, allegedly similar to a real world attack.
+Online users were introduced to new ways to explore their cybersexuality by advancements in technology that brought online virtual reality, allowing participants to use avatars to express themselves and participate in virtual sexual activities using completely fabricated identities.
+As the online word grows and people explore cybersexuality, real world consequences manifest from the virtual world actions.
+In 2024 in Britain, police were investigating the first case of virtual rape where a girl's virtual avatar was attacked by a group of other virtual avatars, rendering her with psychological trauma, allegedly similar to a real world attack.

-The film and TV industry has kept pace with technology with films like Ex-Machina and Her deal dealing with sexuality and virtual intimacy with sentient AI while, movies like Stephen Spielberg's Ready Player One and the Bruce Willis film Surrogates showcase the realities of modern cybersexuality where players can act sexual fantasies through avatars that disguise their sex, body type and physical appearance.
-In 2025's Companion, the main character develops intimate relationship with a sexbot whose programming is jailbroken to allow for an aggressive behavior and criminal activities.
+The film and TV industry has kept pace with technology.
+Films like Ex-Machina and Her deal dealing with sexuality and virtual intimacy with sentient AI, and movies like Stephen Spielberg's Ready Player One and the Bruce Willis film Surrogates showcase the realities of modern cybersexuality where players can act sexual fantasies through avatars that disguise their sex, body type and physical appearance.
+In the 2025 film Companion, the main character develops an intimate relationship with a sexbot whose programming is jailbroken to allow for an aggressive behavior and criminal activities.

-Most recently advancements with mobile and artificial intelligence have allowed users to explore cybersexuality continuously and with non-biological partners.
+Further advancements with mobile and artificial intelligence have allowed users to explore cybersexuality continuously and with non-biological partners.
 Studies have centered around the psychological effects and addictive nature of online sexual activities.
 In 2018, Akihito Kondo married a social media hologram.
 While the marriage was not legally recognized by Japanese government, the relationship brought ethical questions about virtual relationships.
-Large language model chatbots like Grok and OpenAI have exacerbated the ethical issues and humans not afraid to explore cyber relationships have led to several announcements of people engaging in relationships with AI in 2025.
+Large language model chatbots like Grok and OpenAI have exacerbated the ethical issues, and several announcements of people engaging in relationships with AI occurred in 2025.

 Advancements in VR, AI, and pandemic-driven digital shifts have integrated cybersexuality into discussions of digital intimacy, addiction treatment, and public health, emphasizing vulnerabilities and prevention.
 The COVID-19 pandemic accelerated online sexual activities, contributing to discussions on cybersexuality as it relates to compulsive reliance.
 Cybersexuality has transitioned from addiction-focused empirical studies to a multifaceted field addressing VR, AI, and health implications.
-Today, cybersexuality is a growing field of study in addiction, behavioral psychology and sociology with a variety books and scholarly papers covering the subject.
+Cybersexuality is a growing field of study in addiction, behavioral psychology and sociology with a variety of books and scholarly papers covering the subject.